What Changes People? Union and Communion with Christ

 If you were to ask me what central thing most indicates that a person’s life is beginning to change, I would say it’s the presence of a renewed sense of joy.
 For the sexual struggler, that often comes as a surprise.
-It doesn’t, however, just appear suddenly, without context.
-It’s not even just the result of getting a handle on one’s sexual struggle.
+It doesn’t, however, appear suddenly, without context.
+It’s not even solely the result of getting a handle on one’s sexual struggle.

-It’s the result of something else.
+What changes people is the result of something else.
 It’s a by-product of something greater.

 Tim Keller said, in a sermon on Galatians, “When we obey God, out of a grateful joy, that comes from a deep awareness of our status as children of God . . . then the idols which control our lives can be disempowered and we’re free to live for Christ.”
 This is an amazing statement in two ways.